 The Marginalian

-The Balancing Monsters of Love: Leonard Cohen on What Makes a Saint
+The Balancing Monsters of Love: Leonard Cohen on the Saints Among Us

-The Balancing Monsters of Love: Leonard Cohen on What Makes a Saint
+The Balancing Monsters of Love: Leonard Cohen on the Saints Among Us

 In the pre-scientific world, in the blind old world with its old language, we had a word for those people most awake to the sacred wonder of reality, most capable of awakening the native kindness of human beings — the kindness that flows naturally between us when we are stripped of our biases and liberated from our small, constricting frames of reference.
 That word was “saint.”